Anejaculation: Causes

 Anejaculation, especially the orgasmic variant, is usually indistinguishable from retrograde ejaculation.
 However, a negative urinalysis measuring no abnormal presence of spermatozoa in the urine will eliminate a retrograde ejaculation diagnosis.

 Thus, if the affected person has the sensations and involuntary muscle-contractions of an orgasm but no or very low-volume semen, ejaculatory duct obstruction is another possible underlying pathology of anejaculation.

 Management

 Anejaculation in spinal cord injury

 The first-line method for sperm retrieval in men with spinal cord injury is penile vibratory stimulation (PVS).
 The penile vibratory stimulator is a plier-like device that is placed around the glans penis to stimulate it by vibration.
-In case of failure with PVS, spermatozoa are sometimes collected by electroejaculation, or surgically by per cutaneous epididymal sperm aspiration (PESA) or testicular sperm extraction (TESE).
+In case of failure with PVS, spermatozoa are sometimes collected by electroejaculation, or surgically by percutaneous epididymal sperm aspiration (PESA) or testicular sperm extraction (TESE).